klausb/photoFrame/README.md

 ## Documentation

 PhotoFrame provides a simple web server and web-page to show a random photo sequence on a tablet/PC screen.
 It is not completely rando, as it does not repeat a photo before all have been shown.
-After that, it starts over a runs a new random series.
+After that, it starts over and runs a new random series.

 The web-page is intentionally kept simple to support even oldest iOS versions.
 Because of that, PhotoFrame can show photos on an iPad 1.